-There are more sheep than people in Scotland, so finding some cutesy ones to photograph should be easy, in Highland or Lowland.
-This page offers a beginner's guide to road-side sheep-spotting.
+There are more sheep in Scotland than people, so finding some cutesy sheep to photograph should be easy, in Highland or Lowland.
+This page offers a beginner’s guide to road-side sheep-spotting.
 How to tell a Blackface from a Cheviot, for instance.
-The clue is in the name.
+The clue can be in the name.

 There are some things in Scotland that the locals hardly notice but that visitors (especially from the USA) find charming.
 One of these is sheep.